If you’re considering switching to more eco-friendly labels for your products or business, you’re riding a growing wave of public sentiment.

 This provides a perfect opportunity for brands: Choosing sustainable labels (and an eco-friendly label supplier) can make a big difference to the environment and your bottom line.
+However, when choosing eco-friendly labels (eco-friendly anything, really), it’s hard to know which options truly are environmentally sustainable, and which might just be a “greenwashed” disaster.

 Eco-friendly labels are typically manufactured using earth-friendly materials and have been designed to reduce the carbon footprint of the company that makes them.